IntersectMBO/plutus/doc/index.rst

 and Plutus Tx, the compiler that compiles the Haskell source code into Plutus Core to form the on-chain part of a contract application.
 All of this is used in combination to write Plutus Core scripts that run on the Cardano blockchain.
-Compiled Plutus Core scripts or programs are able to interact with the Cardano ledger through the ledger interface.
+Compiled Plutus Core scripts are able to interact with the Cardano ledger through the ledger interface.

 The Plutus Core Repository